Orbis-Cascade-Alliance/courses/README.md

 # Courses Template
 This repository can be used to generate simple Alliance-branded websites with Jekyll.
 It uses the Github Pages-compatible [Minimal theme](https://github.com/pages-themes/minimal/) with customizations.

 To use, create a new repository within the Orbis-Cascade-Alliance organization and select this one as the template.
 (Outside of the Alliance, fork and clone the repository.)
-Create a branch to use as the source for the website, suches "gh-pages," or use the default "main."
+Create a branch to use as the source for the website, such as "gh-pages," or use the default "main."
 Set the selected branch as the source under Settings > Pages.
 GitHub will automatically generate the website from the source code.

 ## Site Setup